Debuggers-CSP/game_engine.coder/_posts/CSP/rpg/2025-11-19-keybindings-5.md

     if (modeDesc) {
         modeDesc.textContent = mode === 'cozy'
-            ? '🌿 Cozy layout uses arrow keys, Space to interact, and can skip sprint/jump entirely.'
+            ? '🌿 Cozy layout uses arrow keys, Space to interact, tool keys on 1-5, and lots of building shortcuts.'
-            : '⚔️ Action layout uses WASD movement, E to interact, Space to jump, and Shift to sprint.';
+            : '⚔️ Action layout uses WASD movement, mouse for attacks, 1-5 for abilities, and classic shooter/RPG keys.';
     }

     if (randomTipEl) {